RyanMarcus/dirty-json/README.md

 ## How does it work?
 Currently `dirty-json` uses a lexer [powered by lex](https://github.com/aaditmshah/lexer) and a hand-written `LR(1)` parser.
 It shouldn't be used in any environment that requires reliable or fast results.

+## Security concerns

+This package makes heavy use of regular expressions in its lexer.
+As a result, it may be vulnerable to a [REDOS attack](https://snyk.io/blog/redos-and-catastrophic-backtracking).
+Versions prior to `0.5.1` and after `0.5.0` were *definitely* vulnerable (thanks to [Jamie Davis](http://people.cs.vt.edu/~davisjam/) for pointing this out).
+I believe version `0.5.1` and later are safe, but since I do not know of any tool to verify a RegEx, I can't prove it.

 ## License
 > Copyright 2016, 2015, 2014 Ryan Marcus